 During our visit to Svalbard, Pyramiden was one of the place that my traveling friends and me were eager to sea.
 The settlement gives a great example of sustainability challenges to single industry towns.
 Staying there overnight, we had the chance to see several buildings from the inside.
 For the time being, Pyramiden appears almost like a ghost town ..
 Continue reading “Pyramiden – An Almost Abandoned Mining Town on the Svalbard Archipelago”

 This summer I planned to meet and visit some good friends in Svalbard.
 During my stay I joined two of my friends to a boat trip through Isfjorden and Billefjorden.
 While our goal was to visit Pyramiden, the boat trip on Isfjorden offered a good chance to explore some of Svalbard’s nature.

 End of October I went for a short trip to Austria, when I also stayed for a couple of days at some friends’ place, in the Weinviertel area.
-Continue to the photo gallery and the full article
+Continue reading “A few Impressions from Autumn in the Austrian “Weinviertel””

 End of August / early September I visited St. John’s in Newfoundland for a week, to attend a course and a conference.
 Unfortunately this didn’t leave me with much time to explore the city or its surroundings, however, I nonetheless managed to take a few pictures along that trip.
 Carrying my dear and precious Nikon FM with me, the only images I took where captured on film.
 Here are some scanned images of the prints, from this beautiful coastal town on the North Atlantic Ocean.